What Is a Tooth Restoration?

 Dental fillings are the most commonly used restoration procedure for decay or caries.
 Fillings can be done by a general dental practitioner and do not require any specialist.
 Fillings are used to fill the cavity caused by dental caries and are the most common type of tooth restoration.
 It involves excavating caries or decay from the tooth and filling the structure with a restorative material.

 Restorative materials used include:

-When the affected tooth is anterior or visible when you smile or talk, filling indicated for you will have a cosmetic value such as composite restoration or glass ionomer cement.
+When the affected tooth is anterior or visible when a person smiles or talk, filling indicated in that case will have a cosmetic value such as composite restoration or glass ionomer cement.
 These restorations are of the same color as the teeth and are less noticeable.

 1. Composite Resin Restorations- Composite resins are newer materials used for dental filling or restoration and are tooth-colored, so less noticeable.
 They do not change shape due to expansion or contraction when placed in a prepared cavity; therefore, unlike metal restorations, there are very minimal chances of getting secondary caries at restoration and tooth margin.
 When talking about strength and durability, composite restoration has comparatively equal strength and durability to metal restorations.